Chia-Network/cadt/docs/Remote_Installation_Guide.md

 By installing both Chia and CADT onto a single machine, you will have created your cloud instance of the CADT and can begin submitting data to the instance.

 Please note that the CADT software is meant to be running 24/7.
-If the cloud machine needs to restart or goes down for any reason, the software will need to be restarted - more information on how to automate this in the [automate services startup with systemd](#automate-services-startup-with-systemd) section.
-Also note that this guide is operating system agnostic, but is generally written from the perspective of an Ubuntu Linux installation in an AWS cloud environment.
+If installing with `apt` on Ubuntu, systemd can be used to manage the CADT state.
+See the [README](https://github.com/Chia-Network/cadt/blob/docs-updates-feb20/README.md#debian-based-linux-distros-ubuntu-mint-etc) for more information about using systemd.

 Note: the optional MySQL instance can be very small and is mainly used for internal analytics for the registry.
 Any of the cloud provider MySQL-compatible appliances (such as Amazon’s RDS) work well for this application.
 We recommend the machine for the MySQL instance to have at least: